alife-data-standards/alife-data-standards/README.md

 In the long run, there are more components of ALife systems that we hope ot have standards for, including:

+- Meta-data (data that provides context for other data)
 - Brains/controllers/information processing units
 - Interaction networks (graphs indicating interactions between members of a population)
 - Behavior (may or may not be practical, but worth discussing)